 - Place the candy bars in the freezer overnight, or for at least 2 hours.
 This allows the caramel to fully set so that it can be cut into bars.

 Coat the Snickers in Chocolate

-Once fully melted, remove the chocolate from the heat and grab the snickers bars from the freezer.
+- Once fully melted, remove the chocolate from the heat and grab the bars from the freezer.
 Cut the bars into 8 equal pieces.

-Dip each bar into the melted chocolate and place on a parchment-lined baking pan to set.
+- Dip each bar into the melted chocolate and place onto a parchment-lined baking pan to set.

 How to Store Homemade Snickers Bars